imrein/docker-compose-files/README.md

 # Compose files

-Inventory of my docker-compose-files.

-All bind mounts will be changed to volumes in the future -> WIP...
+A collection of my compose files that I use.
+The bind mounts need to be adjusted to custom locations.
+The data for every container is stored in a volume which will be created when the docker-compose file is used.

+## Quick start example

+1. Move inside desired directory:
+`cd heimdall`

+2. Setup container with docker-compose:
+`docker-compose up -d`

+3. Check if docker container is running & volumes are created:
+`docker ps`

+`docker volume ls`